Apply to be on the Oneida County Teen Court today!

 TEEN COURT PANEL MEMBERS

-Teen Court Panel Members must be in 9th – 12th grade and must undergo one or two, all-day trainings and one afternoon of mock trials to be a panel member.
+Teen Court Panel Members must be in 9th – 12th grade and undergo training to be a panel member.
 These youth learn about the law, how to phrase a question properly, conflict resolution, how to look beyond the error and help the youth, how to take responsibility and much more.
-Youth apply through their schools or the UW-Extension office during January and February and are trained in the spring for their period of service.
+Youth apply through their schools or the UW-Extension office.

 HOW TO APPLY

 Be a part of Teen Court – become a Teen Court Panel member.
-Oneida Teen Court is now accepting applications for the 2020-2021 and 2021-2022 school years.
+Oneida Teen Court is now accepting applications.
 Print the application and mail or email to:

 Sharon Krause, Positive Youth Development Extension Educator